Muinul-Islam/course-registration/README.md

 - Then, Used useEffect to fetch the data from the json fake data('data.json') which i created earlier.
 Those data are stored in the allCourses state variable.

 - I created a function to handle all the functionalities of the button in handleClicked function.
 It is used to compare and show the results to the cart.
+It calculate the remaining hour , total credit hour and the total price and set them to the useStates and then those are passed through the props.

 - Also i implement the react-hot-toast if it is being tried to add the courses more then once and if remaining credit hours is less then zero.